In this video you'll program the backdrop to change three times to showcase three projects you'd like to show off and describe.

-Check out this example that uses a few lines to talk about each project, describes a silly thing that happened while working on the project, and thanks friends and Gurus.
+Check out this example that uses a few lines to talk about each project, describes a silly thing that happened while working on the project, and thanks friends.

-Select the sprite, and use three “when backdrop switches to” events and “say” blocks to describe each backdrop.
+Select the sprit and use three When Backdrop Switches To events and Say blocks to describe each backdrop.

 - Choose 3 projects to describe.

 - Make the backdrops change when the program starts.